nautobot/nautobot/nautobot/docs/development/apps/migration/code-updates.md

-# Migration Guide to Upgrade an App from V1 to V2

-## Dependency Updates

-### Nautobot Version

-Change your Nautobot to the latest/v2.0 release.

-### Python Version

-Python 3.7 support is dropped for Nautobot v2.0 and Python 3.8 is the minimum version for Nautobot and its apps.

-### pylint-nautobot

-pylint-nautobot is now a required dev-dependency.
-Make sure you add `pylint-nautobot = "*"` under `tool.poetry.dev-dependencies` section in your `pyproject.toml`.

-## Code Updates
+# Code Updates

-### Update Code Import Locations
+## Update Code Import Locations

 Most changes in code location arise from the merging of the `nautobot.utilities` module into the `nautobot.core` module.

 ??? info "Full table of code location changes"
     {data-table user-guide/administration/upgrading/from-v1/tables/v2-code-location-changes.yaml}

-### Replace PluginMenuItem with NavMenuItem
+## Replace PluginMenuItem with NavMenuItem

 In your app's `navigation.py` file.
 If you are still using `PluginMenuItem` from `nautobot.extras.plugin`, you should replace those code with `NavMenuGroup`, `NavMenuItem`, and `NavMenuTab` from `nautobot.apps.ui`.